 Thanksgiving is the time of year that everyone loves to get together to give thanks with a day full of eating delicious food and visiting friends and family.
 The day is also known for great sporting events and the mark of the beginning of shopping for the holiday season.
-We’ve put together the best ways to celebrate this Thanksgiving with our quintessential Thanksgiving guide for Kansas.
+We’ve put together the best ways to celebrate this Thanksgiving with our quintessential Thanksgiving guide for Kansas in 2022.

 No Thanksgiving gathering is complete without one or maybe half a dozen pies to go around.
 Nothing says classic like a sweet pumpkin pie or a delicious apple pie to served up after a big Thanksgiving meal.
 Look no further than Upper Crust Pie Bakery for the best made-from-scratch pies in town.

 Don’t forget the most important food centerpiece of the holiday and stop by your local Sun Fresh grocery to pick up a delicious mouthwatering turkey.
 Stocking a variety of sizes you are sure to find a turkey that will suit your needs and become the highlight of your Thanksgiving meal.

 The Miracle on Kansas Avenue Parade is a fun and entertaining way to ring in the holiday season.
 Watch as hundreds of people march through the streets performing music, dances, and see the collection of parade floats and specialty cars.
 The parade runs through the heart of downtown Topeka and is sure to draw a crowd of festivities and fun for the whole family.